This article is relevant to our Live, Flex and Video Conversations. You can find more information about our product offerings here.

 No, this is not customizable at this time. - Can I see which participants were muted?

-If you are utilizing Unique Links, you can see which participants were muted in the Participant Data CSV. - Does muting a participant remove all their responses?
+The Conversation Data CSV export sorted by Participant will show if a participant has been muted.
+If you are utilizing Unique Links, you can also see which participants were muted in the Participant Data CSV. - Does muting a participant remove all their responses?

 Currently, our profanity filter only works for English Conversations. - Can I mute a participant after the Conversation has ended?